MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

           Knot[32 33 2 3 4 5 6 7 8 9 10 Knot[11 12 13 ] ]
     ]

-I am not sure why but this seems to be a common failure case, so we need to do something to address it (usually cause both of the Super Knot's matches point to the same knot).
+I am not sure why but this seems to be a common failure case, so we need to do something to address it (usually cause both of the Super Knot's matches point to the same Knot).
 I think if we built the algorithm to be more flat (without Runs) it would not be the case.

-Ideally we would be able to have the knot surrounded incorrect context so insert one of them into the other:
+Ideally we would be able to have the Knot surrounded incorrect context so insert one of them into the other:

     Knot[32 33 Knot[Knot[35 36 37 ] 34 ] 0 1 ] 2 3 4 5 6 7 8 9 10 Knot[11 12 13 ] ]